Lighting Testers

 Accuracy and Resolution: Professional applications requiring compliance documentation need higher accuracy specifications, typically ±3-4% of reading.
 Resolution (the smallest change the meter can detect) is equally important – look for 0.1 lux resolution for precision work.

 Display Type: Digital LCD displays are standard, but consider screen size and backlighting if you'll be working in dimly lit areas.
-Clear, easy-to-read displays reduce errors and speed up assessments.
+The lighting testers stocked at Tooled-Up feature clear, easy-to-read displays that reduce errors and speed up assessments, with some models offering dual displays showing both light and temperature readings simultaneously.

 Additional Functions: Data hold, minimum/maximum recording, and averaging functions greatly enhance usability.
 Some advanced models offer data logging capabilities, allowing you to record measurements over time for trend analysis or creating detailed reports for clients.

 Build Quality and Durability: Site work demands robust construction.
-Look for meters with protective housings, quality switches, and separate photocell sensors on cables, which allow measurement in confined spaces and protect the main unit from damage.
+Look for meters with protective housings, quality switches, and ergonomic designs.
+Pocket-sized models are highly portable for electricians and contractors working across multiple sites.

 Calibration and Certification: Professional users may require traceable calibration certificates for compliance purposes.
 Check whether the manufacturer offers calibration services and how frequently recalibration is recommended.